isaacg1/isaacg1.github.io/_posts/2023-08-27-betting-median.md

 Now, the question is, how much money should we bet?
 Well, it depends on our goal.

-If the goal is to maximimize our *mean money*, the best strategy is to bet all of our money every round.
+If the goal is to maximize our *mean money*, the best strategy is to bet all of our money every round.
 Suppose there were 9 rounds.
 This strategy would have a 0.2% chance of making about $20,000,